Overlord: Raising Hell: Plot

 Back at Heaven's Peak, the women have left through their Abyss gate and dominate the dimension where previous Heaven's Peak ruler Sir William the Black is being constantly burnt with the rest of his cult.
 To appease the women, the Overlord uses Sir William to power humiliating pedal-operated devices for domestic tasks like washing the floor or cutting grass.
 The women are eventually returned to the normal world, and the Overlord kills Sir William off a second time when he tries to take the next Abyss stone for himself.
 At the Golden Hills Abyss, Goldo Golderson has been turned into a large Golden statue, encasing an Abyss stone.
 By luring the now demented Dwarf forces, they quickly pick away at Goldo until the Abyss stone is revealed for the Overlord to take.

 With all four Abyss stones, the Overlord gains access to the Infernal Abyss gate in the Ruborian desert.
 Despite heavy resistance of its undead forces, the Overlord enters its main Labyrinth.
 After breaking through a wall constructed with the pieces of a shattered Kahn the warrior (who still cries out for Jewel), the Overlord confronts the Forgotten God for a final showdown.
 Apparently, the god was trying to gain access to the normal world after having been banished by the Mother Goddess after he was caught cheating on her (it is never answered as to how he managed to break into the mortal world, but there is a cutscene at the end of the first game that shows the Jester performing an evil ritual, suggesting he was the one behind this whole plan).

 Upon his defeat, the Forgotten God tears down his domain and the Abyss gates, hoping to kill the Overlord.
 While the minions, along with the lost Jester, make it back to the normal world safely, the Overlord is stranded in the Abyss.
 However, the Overlord witnesses the Abyss' forces falling to their knees, as defeating their original master has made the Overlord the new God of the Abyss.
-Back in the normal world, Gnarl and the minions mourn their loss, and Gnarl admits that he had a soft spot for this particular Overlord and considers the possibility that he might return, ending the scene with the same quote with which he ended the previous game: "Evil will always find a way", at this point revealing that the Overlord's mistress (either Rose or Velvet, though canonically Rose) is pregnant with his son and future successor.
+Back in the normal world, Gnarl and the minions mourn their loss, and Gnarl admits that he had a soft spot for this particular Overlord and considers the possibility that he might return, ending the scene with the same quote with which he ended the previous game: "Evil will always find a way", at this point revealing that the Overlord's mistress (either Rose or Velvet) is pregnant with his son and future successor.